mrazjava/booklink/booklink-import-openlibrary/README.md

 To make data dumps ready for import, we must convert each dump to an array of JSON elements.

 #### Remove line metadata
-The metadata in openlibrary raw dumps preceeds each JSON line.
+openlibrary raw dumps have metadata which precedes each JSON line.
 It must be removed for GSON to properly recognize each line as JSON:
 ```
 sed 's/^[^{]*//' ol_dump_authors_latest.txt > authors.txt